 What to expect

-- Jobs are available in most areas, with major travel agencies having a high street presence.
+- Jobs are available in most areas of the UK, with major travel agencies having a high street presence.
 Self-employment or freelance work is an option due to the rise in popularity of online bookings and tailor-made package tours.

 The following subjects may increase your chances: